MarikenvdVelden/Replication-Hackathons/Mini-Hackathon3.md

 #### Challenge 4

-What if you would write for a tabloid newspaper such as the Sun, would you assess, based on he conclusions in the study of [Prior (2014)](https://vu.on.worldcat.org/oclc/8272642139), the visual literacy of the readership to change?
+What if you would write for a tabloid newspaper such as the Sun, would you assess, based on the conclusions in the study of [Prior (2014)](https://vu.on.worldcat.org/oclc/8272642139), the visual literacy of the readership to change?
 If so, what would you adjust in the infographic?